Here are some phrases and acronyms used when talking about special educational needs and disabilities:

 (Child and Adolescent Mental Health Service) - is the name for the NHS services in the UK.
 See also CYPMHS

 For the purpose of the Special Educational Needs Code of Practice, a carer is a person named by a local authority to care for a child for whom the social services department has a parental responsibility

 CCG Clinical Commissioning Groups

-CCGs are groups of professionals that work together to commission health services, ensuring there is sufficient capacity contracted to deliver the necessary services to people
+CCGs are groups of practitioners that work together to commission health services, ensuring there is sufficient capacity contracted to deliver the necessary services to people

 Children and Families Information Service - provides, free, confidential, impartial information and advice to parents, carers and members of the public.
 Help with childcare, early education, parenting, family life and issues that affect young people.
 The Kent CFIS hold the only database of Ofsted registered childcare in the County.